 The Future of HUD Section 8 Changes

 The security in real estate and of affordable housing opportunity for all is always a balancing act.
 There are never any guarantees with real estate or government assistance, such as in the housing program.
-Already in 2018, government officials have made budget cuts in assistance programs for low-income individuals and families.
-HUD has recently enacted a change in Fair Market Rent calculations.
+In 2018 and 2019, government officials have made budget cuts in assistance programs for low-income individuals and families.
+HUD has also recently enacted a change in Fair Market Rent calculations.
 It is important to be aware of potential HUD changes to the low-income housing program.

 Federal Funding Cuts

 We are all aware that government leaders and the financial stability of our country are always changing.
 Currently, there have been substantial cuts and According to Center on Budget and Policy Center, “Among these are substantial cuts in low-income housing programs that would affect a broad swath of low-income households, including several million working families with children, seniors, and people with disabilities.”
 1 Having that said, there may be fewer vouchers or added regulations that will trickle down making things more difficult for Section 8 landlords.

 With budget cuts projected to continue throughout the next decade, we are left to wonder how the Housing Choice Voucher Program will be affected.
 If vouchers were eliminated, would you have a difficult time renting your unit to full-paying tenants?
 Is your rental located in an area where people want to rent and is well maintained to appeal to most renters?
 Real estate and federal funding are always changing; therefore, Section 8 landlords need to be extra prepared to switch gears in how they rent and what they rent.